MTnani/http-server/README.md

 # http server
 How to run html file on localhost ?

-You can run your file in http-server.
+You can run your file in http-server: https://www.npmjs.com/package/http-server

 1> Have Node.js installed in your system.